devisephp/cms/docs/getting-started/advanced-integration.md

-## Advanced Integration with VueJS
+# Advanced Integration with VueJS

-Let's suppose that you want to add on a new administration section in Devise or build in your own VueJS components so that Laravel Mix and Webpack can do their thing and optimize your build?
-Well, we've set it up so that you can do that fairly easily.
+Let's suppose that you want to add on a new administration section in Devise or build in your own VueJS components so that Webpack can do it's thing and optimize your build?
+Well, we've set it up so that you can do that very easily.
+This Guide assumes you've setup a [base install of Devise](installation.md).

-### General Requirements

-These requirements are not completely set in stone.
-It's just how we've been able to get the most dependable results from Webpack and Laravel Mix in our build routine.
-Laravel Mix 2.x _will_ work but getting the package sizes down was a struggle for us.

-- Webpack 4
-- Laravel Mix

-### Get the Devise Interface Source

-`yarn add devisephp-interface`

-or

-`npm install devise-interface`

-> For the rest of this document we will reference yarn only but typically you can use npm commands if you prefer

-### Update
+## What we're going to setup

+Devise comes in two parts:
+1. The PHP API that ties into Laravel
+2. The VueJS frontend that gives you and your content managers a way to interact with that API

+What we're going to do here is setup a way for you to recompile the frontend piece with your own Javascript.
+This is where Devise really shines because it leverages the power of Vue CLI and Webpack to make your bundles as small as possible.
+So let's get started.
+Again, this Guide will assume you've setup a [base install of Devise](installation.md).

+## Setup Vue CLI

+[Vue CLI](https://cli.vuejs.org/) is an _amazing_ utility that will do our compiling for us.
+Go ahead and follow their [install guide](https://cli.vuejs.org/guide/installation.html) and once you're done you should be able to run ```vue ui``` from your command line and see the UI.

+## Create a new Vue Project

+On the root of your Laravel project create a new Vue project by clicking the "Create" button.
+We like to name our projects something like "projectname-interface".

+## Add Devisephp-interface

+Once in your project click on the "dependencies" tab and add ```devisephp-interface``` as a dependency.

+## Modify vue.config.js

+TODO

+## Modify your layouts

+TODO